devRMA/python-stopwatch2/README.md

-# Stopwatch
+# Python-Stopwatch2

 A simple stopwatch for measuring code performance.
+This is a fork from [python-stopwatch]([python-stopwatch · PyPI](https://pypi.org/project/python-stopwatch/)), which adds static typing and a few other things.

 ## Installing